don-smith/eth-voting/README.md

 After cloning this repo and navigating to its folder in your terminal:

-* `npm run testrpc` will start the development blockchain
+1. `npm run testrpc` will start the development blockchain
-* `./build Voting` will compile the `Voting.sol` contract
+2. `./build Voting` will compile the `Voting.sol` contract
-* `./deploy Voting` will deploy the Voting contract to the blockchain
+3. `./deploy Voting` will deploy the Voting contract to the development blockchain
-* `./vote Rama 1` will vote for Rama using the first account in the blockchain
+4. `./vote Rama 1` will vote for Rama using the first account in the blockchain
-* `./showvotes` will show the current votes for each candidate
+5. `./showvotes` will show the current votes for each candidate

 ## Starting over

-* Restart testrpc (CTRL-c and `npm run testrpc`)
+1. Restart testrpc (CTRL-c and `npm run testrpc`)
-* `./clean` will remove all of the files created from building and deploying.
+2. `./clean` will remove all of the files created from building and deploying.
-* Follow the steps above to build, deploy and run the contracts
+3. Follow the steps above to build, deploy and run the contracts

 ## Next?